euiex/Quantum-ontology/expression-collapse/ontology-of-expression.md

 \]

 **Remarks:**

-- Consciousness is a screen, not a projector;
+Consciousness is a screen, not a projector;
-- Not an observer, but a zone of manifestation;
+Not an observer, but a zone of manifestation;
-- Cannot "return" to \( \Psi \), only fixes its collapses.
+Cannot "return" to $\Psi$, only fixes its collapses.

 ### Summary scheme of processes: